 You may also be interested in: Acting: Audition Preparation 16+

 During this intensive five-day musical theatre course students will learn how to select appropriate audition pieces that are suited to their strengths as a performer.
 Students will work closely with tutors on developing their skills in acting, voice and dance, as well as engage in ensemble work to further develop improvisational skills that may be needed at an audition.

 The teachers on this course have first- hand experience of sitting on audition panels for degree courses at the Royal Conservatoire of Scotland, as well as for professional theatre productions, and offer a unique insight into what is required of auditionees.

 Once you have selected a variety of songs and monologues to work on throughout the course, you will look at the process of researching and interpreting them for audition.
-You will be supported by the course Leader to choose appropriate material which best highlights your strengths as a performer.
+You will be supported by the course tutor to choose appropriate material which best highlights your strengths as a performer.

 The process of preparing your pieces will challenge you to deepen your understanding of the material you are working with and refine your performance skills.

 The final element of the course will focus on the actual audition.
 You will receive valuable advice on how to deal with questions from a panel and learn how to cope with nerves on the big day.
-The week will conclude with a mock audition which closely resembles the experience of audition for full-time vocational musical theatre courses.
+The week will conclude with a mock audition which closely resembles the experience of auditioning for full-time vocational musical theatre courses.
 This will be followed by a review of your achievements and individual feedback on your performance.